smcgdub/MS4_In_Safe_Hands/README.md

 9. Press Enter to create your local clone

-10. You will need to install all od the requirements in the requirments.txt file by running the command `pip3 install -r requirements.txt`
+10. You will need to install all od the requirements in the requirements.txt file by running the command `pip3 install -r requirements.txt`

 11. You will also need to set up the below environment variables for the project to work.
 These are enviroment variables that will be unique to you and not the same as mine.